AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/overview/product-features.md

 ### Reply with emoji

-Users can long-press a single message to open the context menu and reply with an emoji.
+Users can click **⋮** next to the message to open the context menu and reply with an emoji.
 Emoji replies (reactions) can help express emotions or attitudes, conduct surveys or votes.

 This feature is in the message components in UIKit, such as `TextMessage`, `AudioMessage`, `FileMessage`, and so on.